-The ESCU is a double controller that commands the Steering Drives via control network and steers the Propulsion Module according to the reference angle signal given by the remote controls.
+The ESCU is a doublicated controller that commands the Steering Drives via control network and steers the Propulsion Module according to the reference angle signal given by the remote controls.
 The ESCU is hot-standby redundant by design.
 The I/O ports and the communication buses necessary for steering are capable of handling a single failure in any part of the system.

-Figure 2-4 Example of the usual steering power supply arrangement for a twin Azipod ship
+Figure 2-4 Typical steering power supply arrangement with automatic changeover supply units

-2.9 The cooling arrangement for the propeller motor
+2.8 The cooling arrangement for the propeller motor

-The Cooling Air Unit (CAU) is provided with two radial type fans and double tube type fresh water heat exchangers for connection into the ship's LT water system.
+The Cooling Air Unit is provided with radial type fans and double tube type fresh water heat exchangers for connection into the ship's LT water system.